forta-network/docs/docs/scanner-quickstart.md

 ### Configure systemd

-If `forta` ever stops, it must be restarted.
+If `forta` ever stops running, it must be restarted.
 If you used a package installation method, there is a Forta systemd service that can be enabled and overridden with your passphrase and config directory environment variables.

 To override systemd service environment, you can set the variables in `/etc/systemd/system/forta.service.d/env.conf` like: